 “as a minimum each acute hospital will have an acute hospital laboratory (AHL) to support its services, particularly the urgent testing requirements.
 Some of the larger AHLs will also do some routine testing or GP work to make the most of their capacity.
 The rest of the routine testing and all specialist testing for the network will be carried out in ‘hubs’ for each discipline, which will be sited at one or more of the AHLs.”

 LTS (specialist pathology consultants) were to fully model the short-listed options and bring back an initial analysis for scoring at a final workshop to later in August.
-The preferred model would be shared with staff, probably at the start of September.
+The preferred model was to be shared with staff, probably at the start of September.

 The centralisation of pathology labs has significant downsides that West Yorkshire and Harrogate Integrated Care System avoided in their reply to our questions